tagspaces/documentation/tutorials/webclipping.md

 > **Note** After this activation you will not be able to save website in HTML anymore.

-### Adding keyboard shortcut to the webclipper in Chrome
+### Adding keyboard shortcut to the web clipper in Chrome
 At the bottom of the extension management page in the Chrome browser you will find a link named "Keyboard shortcuts".
 See the red area of the screenshot below.

 ![open the chrome extension shortcut configuration](/media/chrome-shortcuts-config.png)